pficheux/view-forest/README.md

 The current repository includes 2 simple demonstrations on Raspberry Pi :

-- Yocto  -> MQTT demo using a MPL115A2 sensor and sending the temperature to test.mosquitto.org using the "view-forest" topic (Yocto based)
+- ```Yocto``` MQTT demo using a MPL115A2 sensor and sending the temperature to test.mosquitto.org using the "view-forest" topic (Yocto based)
-- BME688 -> MQTT demo using a BME688 sensor and sending the values (temperature, pressure, hygrometry, gas resistance) to test.mosquitto.org using the "view-forest-be688" topic
+- ```BME688``` MQTT demo using a BME688 sensor and sending the values (temperature, pressure, hygrometry, gas resistance) to test.mosquitto.org using the "view-forest-be688" topic